 Follow the steps on Backing up data to generate a backup.

-Check out Migrating from other issue trackers to find out more about built-in importers and importing data from CSV.
+Check out Migrating from other tools to find out more about importing data from CSV and JSON.

 How to import a backup file

-Note that importing entities.xml and activeobjects.xml will overwrite the database in your JIRA Cloud site.
-Importing the attachments, avatars, or logos files will overwrite any existing attachments, avatars, or logos in your JIRA Cloud site, respectively.
+activeobjects.xml will overwrite the database in your Jira Cloud site.
+Importing the attachments, avatars, or logos files will overwrite any existing attachments, avatars, or logos in your Jira Cloud site, respectively.